MikeForde/medical-patients-main/README.md

 - Plugin architecture for extensible configurations
 - Advanced analytics and reporting

-For detailed progress tracking, see the memory system documentation in the `memory/` directory.

 ## Deployment Options

 ### Local Development (Recommended for Most Users)